 Split-Half Reliability (SHR) of SPE in SALT

 Third, we will calculate the split-half reliability of the six indices.
-In psychological research, Cronbach's alpha is often used to determine the reliability of experiments.
-However, using this method in cognitive experiments can lead to biased results.
-As a result, more and more studies are using split-half reliability instead of Cronbach's alpha to assess the reliability of cognitive experiments.
-This is because Cronbach's alpha is calculated based on different experimental conditions, while split-half reliability is calculated based on trial sequences.
-(Kahveci et al., 2022)

-There are four types of split-half reliability: odd-even, front-back, permutation, and Monte Carlo.
+There are four types of split-half reliability: odd-even, front-back, permutation, and Monte Carlo [citations].
 The odd-even split separates trials into odd and even numbered sequences, while the front-back split separates the first and second halves of trials.
 The permutation split shuffles the trial order and randomly assigns each half to a group.
 Monte Carlo split-half is similar to the permutation split-half, repeating the process thousands of times to calculate the average and 95% confidence interval of the split-half reliability.
 This study will primarily use Monte Carlo split-half to determine the split-half reliability of SALT.

 First, the data will be stratified according to Session (if it has), Match, and Identity.
 If not stratified, directly splitting the data in half will result in uneven distribution of trials for each experimental condition in the two halves, thereby overestimating or underestimating the reliability of the split.
 Therefore, after the data is stratified, we split the data.
 For example, when using Monte Carlo Split-Half, we randomly split the data into two half.
 Then we repeat this operation 1000 times.
 This will result in 1000 pairs of two halves of the data.
 Next, we use these 1000 pairs of data to calculate 1000 Pearson correlation coefficients, and then obtain the average and 95% confidence interval of the Monte Carlo split reliability.
 As for first-second split, odd-even split, and permutated split, they are similar to Monte Carlo division, but they only perform one split, so only one split-half reliability is obtained without interval estimate of the split-half reliability.